blockchainsllc/in3-docs/docs/spec.md

 * Only callable after 47 days have passed since the latest update has been proposed

 #### adminRemoveNodeFromRegistry
-Removes an malicious in3-node from the nodelist
+Removes an malicious in3-node from the nodeList

 **Development notice:**
 * only callable by the admin of the smart contract